WRF-GC/documentation/docs/source/common-errors.rst

 Red herrings
 -------------
-If you see anything on this list, this is not the root cause - **this means that there's an error somewhere else!**
+If you see anything on this list, this is not the root cause - **this means that there's an error somewhere else!** Always check other log files (``rsl.*``) and also further upstream in the error files first.

 HEMCO ERROR: MaxNest too low, cannot enter GET_TIMEIDX (hco_read_std_mod.F90)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^